Maker @ Apipheny.io, an API Integrator for Google Sheets. Based in SF Bay. Data Analytics Nerd.

-In this article, we'll take a look at how to convert JSON data into Google Sheets.
+In this article, we'll take a look at how to use a JSON API in Google Sheets and how to convert JSON data to Google Sheets.

-I crafted this article after many hours of research and divided it into three sections:
+I crafted this guide after countless hours of research and have divided it into three sections:

 Some of the tools and recourses described below may require the use of an API URL.
 If you want to use a test JSON URL that doesn't require authorization, you can try one of these:

 Okay, let's dive in...

 The most popular method to import JSON data into Google Sheets is by using the Google Apps Script editor and copying and pasting a publicly available Import JSON script from Github, or writing your own code.
 Most of the top results on Google Search for this topic are a variation of these steps: